 The size and number of these structures can vary greatly depending on site needs.
-Typically, a series of several rows is needed for reinforcement to effectively slow, spread, and sink water.
-Build rock rows following the contour lines on a hillside (Resources for learning the contour lines are included later in this guide).
+Typically, a series of several rows is for needed reinforcement to effectively slow, spread, and sink water.
+Build rock rows following the contour lines on a hillside (Resources for learning the contour lines are included on page 7).
 You can use a rake or shovel to organize rocks into rows or place larger rocks by hand.
+When placing rocks, do not stack them on top of each other.
 As mentioned before, landowners are encouraged to use rocks and gravel already present on their properties; however, loose rocks can also be purchased for use.
 If purchasing rocks, aim for angular rocks that can fit together easily and avoid round rocks.

 Close up segment of a Row of Rocks that extends a few yards laterally beyond the photograph.
 Note the hat for scale.
+Rocks do not need to be stacked on top of each other.

-2. One Rock Dam: Slow concentrated water flow in a channel A One Rock Dam is used in a slightly different landscape context.
+2. One Rock Dam: Slow concentrated water flow in a channel

+A One Rock Dam is used in a slightly different landscape context.
 These structures are installed in areas where a channel is being cut into the soil surface by concentrated water flow (like the channel pictured in the top right image).

 One Rock Dams slow water, capture sediment, and eventually help raise the grade of the channel.
 The goal of this structure, along with the other structures described in this guide, is to create a safe and stable space for the reestablishment of native plants.
 Vegetation benefits from the increased soil moisture and sediment capture these structures promote.
-How to create: